A local plumbing contractor trying to get his business found online.

 Online Marketing Institute (OMI) has a strong reputation in the industry and is perfect for busy small business owners who want to select from a broad range of courses.
 OMI has courses in everything digital marketing, including email marketing, web analytics, search engine marketing, and mobile marketing.
 You can select a group of courses based on your skill level and your marketing channel or hand-select individual courses.
 There is a 10-day free trial and the basic membership is $25 per month which includes unlimited access to their video course catalog.

 Springboard offers a Digital Marketing Career Track 6-month course.
 Students walk away with mastery over social media, email marketing, SEO, content marketing, PPC and, upon completion, a portfolio project showcasing their skills.
 Springboard's career services program works with students to ensure tailor-made resumes and leverages relationships with hiring managers to enable a big foot in the door.

 One thing is certain, advances in technology and the way we promote our businesses online will continue to evolve.
-Staying up-to-speed on effective ways to market your business will help you grow your business and set you apart from others in your industry.
+Staying up-to-speed on effective digital marketing strategies will help you grow your business and set you apart from others in your industry.
 Whether you are new to digital marketing or want to expand your marketing skill set, there is sure to be a free course available online.